tvlabs/edge264/compilers.md

 The inner switches must merge their branch tables with the outermost one, such that only the first table-jump is conditional, the rest being straight jumps down towards the tree root.

-I use this technique in edge264 to dispatch the decoding of Intra prediction samples (see edge264_decode.c).
-An alternative would be to put each leaf in a single function, create a call-table, and branch to the root with tail calls (which are optimised into simple jumps).
-However I need to pass 8 vectors between these functions, which cannot fit in registers.
+I use this technique in edge264 to dispatch the decoding of Intra prediction samples (see `edge264_intra_ssse3.c`).
+An alternative is to put each leaf in a single function, create a call-table, and branch to the root with tail calls (which are optimised into simple jumps), but here I need to pass 8 vectors, which would not fit in registers for any call convention.

-**Unsupported** by gcc while **supported** by clang.
+**Unsupported** by gcc, **supported** by clang.